 Size and weight

 Also a very important factor, especially for small pooches.
 Small dogs can’t carry their own things, so you will have your pup’s things on your back as well.
-This is why I would definitely want to make sure that you can find your dog a small sleeping bag, this will save you at least a little bit of extra weight.
+This is why you should definitely make sure that you can find your dog a small sleeping bag, this will save you at least a little bit of extra weight.

 Sleeping bag kinds